liamwalsh1980/Milestone-Project-4/README.md

 Users will see 4 sections on the homepage with each section split in half.
 All sections have different background colouring with an image making up one side and a large ‘Enter the Shop’ button with 'enter' icon centred which makes up the other side making it easy for users to click through to the products they are interested in.
 The 4 sections represent products for sales in regards to mens bikes, women's bikes, urban bikes and accessories.

 One of the last features added before submitting this project was the homepage carousel to perform a slideshow of selected products linking each one to the relevant products section category.
-I wanted to add a carousel to my MS3 project, however, i didn't get the chance based on the timescales I was working to.
+I wanted to add a carousel to my MS3 project, however, I didn't get the chance based on the timescales I was working to.
 The carousel is positioned half way down the homepage with 9 products rotating.
 Users have the option to speed up the carousel by clicking the right and left chevron.
 Indicators are positioned at the bottom of the carousel for users to be aware of the product count for good overall UX.

 ### Footer